talkpython/python-for-absolute-beginners-course/practices/ch11-error-handling/readme.md

 Now it's your turn.
 In this practice, go back to the tic tac toe game we created back in the chapter on problem solving.
 Alternatively, if you made it through Connect 4, you can work with that one instead.
 Your job will be to:

 * Add error handling around the input processing in your program using try / except.
 Be as specific on the errors as possible.
 If you can determine the cause or type of error, give a specific message.
 * Think of all other ways your app could crash or run into trouble.
-Get it to crash, check the error type in the traceback, and add the appropriate error handling for this as well.
+Get it to crash, check the error type in the traceback, and add the appropriate error handling for this as well.